pi-lar/neuropil/doc/source/identities.rst

 private key and associated two kind of data with it: your mail address ind the subject field, and the Blake2B hash of your mail address in the issuer field.
-In addition you get something very useful: from the signature that neuropil creates from your token we build the Blake2B hash value ( H(id1) ) again, so your identity token is uniqely identifiable within the neuropil network.
+In addition you get something very useful: from the signature that neuropil creates from your token we build the Blake2B hash value ( H(id1) ) again, so your identity token is uniquely identifiable within the neuropil network.
 This is commonly referred to as the fingerprint ( FP(id1) ) of the token.

 This signature has is very useful, because you can use it and send it to peers to identify you.
 Together